frenchu/pragmatic-programming/content/posts/kotest-migration-guide.md

 Finally, I needed to update the kotlin language version.
 There was problem in the runtime.
 Definition of class `kotlin.time.MonotonicTimeSource` could not be found.
 Kotest is using experimental kotlin features for profiling and measuring time of test execution.
-I used the latest version of kotlin language and it fixed the issue.
+I updated to the latest version of kotlin language and it fixed the issue.

 ## What about fixes?